Azlan19/42Piscine/README.md

 | `Exam 02`        | 4 Hours  | ✅ **90**      |
 | `Final Exam`     | 8 Hours  | ✅ **66**      |

+---

+## 🔚 Conclusion

+The **42 Piscine** has been a valuable learning experience, helping me build a solid foundation in programming and develop practical skills through both individual and group work.
+I’m grateful for the challenges and growth this journey has offered, and I look forward to applying what I’ve learned in future projects. 🔥